General Services and Information

 Ways to Keep Our Soil Healthy and Our Water Clean!

-- Rain Garden Manual for Homeowners: Protecting Our Water, One Yard at a Time - Winner of the Environmental Education Council of Ohio's 2008 Outstanding Publications Award!
+- Rain Garden Manual for Homeowners: Protecting Our Water, One Yard at a Time - The original manual and winner of the Environmental Education Council of Ohio's 2008 Outstanding Publications Award!
 (Funding for this brochure was provided by a Great Lakes Commission grant with funds from the United States Department of Agriculture.)

 - Household Habits for Healthy Waters - Learn more about how you can help improve water quality with these backyard and household habits.